Purpose

 Inclusion Criteria

 1. Male or Female, between the ages of 18 and 80 at the time of screening.
-2. Able to read, understand, and provide written, dated informed consent prior to screening.
+2. Primary diagnosis of nonpsychotic major depressive disorder (MDD) without a history of psychotic features.
+3. Score on the MADRS scale between 15-25 4.
+Able to read, understand, and provide written, dated informed consent prior to screening.
 Proficiency in English sufficient to complete questionnaires / follow instructions during fMRI.
 Stated willingness to comply with all study procedures, including availability for the duration of the study, and to communicate with study personnel about adverse events and other clinically important information.
-3. Must possess an iPhone with iOS 17 or higher.
-4. Single-SSRI-resistant depressive disorder patients with a MADRS scale between 20-34
+5. Must possess an iPhone with the latest iOS version compatible with the app, and be capable of using the study app with the phone.
+6. 1-5 lifetime adequate antidepressant medication failures (ATHF).
+7. The dose of the primary antidepressant medication (if applicable) must be stable for 4 weeks prior to baseline, and participants must agree to continue at this dose throughout the study period.
+8. In good general health, as evidenced by medical history and determined by study physician 9.
+For women of reproductive potential: agree to the use of highly effective contraception during study participation.
+10. Adequate visual acuity (with or without corrective lenses) to view study materials while in the MRI.
+11. Agreement to adhere to Lifestyle Considerations throughout study duration.

 Exclusion Criteria